jokerhutt/ludocode-backend/README.md

 - Spring Authentication
 - Ports and adapters style architecture
 - Timezone based streak system
+- AI chatbot assistant with credits system using Gemini API
 - Ability to create and modify coding projects with files
 - Diffing system for saving files
 - Code execution using Piston API